Notes to the 2019 consolidated financial statements of the HOCHDORF Group

 The Board of Directors and Group Management believe that a continuation of the HOCHDORF Group can currently be assumed.

 Events after the balance sheet date

-The consolidated financial statements were approved in the form presented here by the Board of Directors at its meeting on 8 March 2019.
+The consolidated financial statements were approved in their present form by the Board of Directors at its meeting on 18 March 2020.